VisionAI-USF/TextureHeterogeneityDetection/README.md

 There are three input variables.
 The first is a 2D image.
 The second is a mask (RoI) for the image.
 The third is Harmonic Vector description.<br>
 The image (img) can be represented by any data type.
 There are no requirements for pixel value range or type.<br>
 The RoI (mask) has to have the same resolution as the input image.
 Non-zero elements represent an RoI where heterogeneity should be evaluated.<br>
 The Harmonic Vector (hV) represents the complexity and the number of a “convolution kernels”.
 All operations are done in Fourier space, so you may think about them as representatives of convolution kernels.
 The simplest texture description represented by 0.
 Next is -1 and 1 and so on.
-Thus, you can use hV as (0), (-1, 0), (-1, 0, 1), ..., (-5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5) and so on.
+Thus, you can set hV to (0), (-1, 0), (-1, 0, 1), ..., (-5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5) and so on.
 For more details see papers in the reference section.<br>
 <br>

 <b>Output Arguments</b><br>

 Habitat detection algorithm produces two outputs.<br><br>
-"Habitats": NxXxY matrix, where N is number of detected habitats, X and Y are resolutions of the input image.
+<i>"Habitats"</i>: NxXxY matrix, where N is number of detected habitats, X and Y are resolutions of the input image.
 Each habitat is marked with non-zero elements in an individual habitat map.
 Function workflow/show_habitats.m can be used for displaying of combined map.<br><br>

 "Features": Structure variable containing description of habitats and tumor heterogeneity.<br>
 "Features.num_clusters": number of detected habitats;<br>
 "Features.fingerprint": texture signature values for each habitat.
 The order of signatures is the same as the order of habitat maps in "Habitats" output.<br>